 Want to make your texts stand out?
 In this tutorial, you’ll learn how to make beautiful, customizable drop shadows in Photoshop to make your text POP!

-By adding drop shadows to the foreground objects on your composite, it creates a contrast against the background and brings the object forward, which will grabs the attention of the viewer.
+By adding drop shadows to the foreground objects on your composite, creates a contrast against the background and brings the object forward, which will grab the attention of the viewer.

 Apply the Drop Shadow Layer Style

 Now, start off with two things on your working document.